What is a divorce?

 Final decree: If the divorce is granted, the decree dissolves the marriage and each of you is returned to the status of a single person.

-Child support: The spouse who does not have primary custody of the child is generally required to pay child support.
+Child support: In the State of South Dakota children are entitled to support from both parents.
+This entitlement is the right of the child and cannot be waived by either parent.
+The spouse who does not have primary custody of the child (the noncustodial parent) is generally required to pay child support.
 The amount of child support is set by statute in accordance with both parents' income, and can be increased or decreased in the future.
 The Department of Social Services also has procedures for increasing and decreasing child support by having a hearing.
 You should check with the Department of Social Services, Office of Child Support Enforcement, to see if you are eligible for this service, which is an alternative to returning to court.
 If primary custody of the children changes, you immediately should have child support reevaluated.
 If you do not, it may mean you will pay support even though the children are living in your home on a primary basis.

-Alimony: Alimony is the payment of a sum of money directly to the spouse for his/her support or as reimbursement or restitution and may be awarded to either spouse.
+Alimony: Alimony is the payment of a sum of money directly to the spouse for his/her support until a change of circumstance; for rehabilitation of the supported spouse to the work force; or as restitution until the supported spouse completes his or her education or training.
+Alimony may be awarded to either spouse.
 The court considers a number of factors in deciding whether or not to award alimony.
 These factors include: the length of the marriage; the value of the property of each of the parties; the ages of the parties; their health and competency to work; the contributions of each of the parties to the accumulations of the marital property and the relative fault of the parties for the breakup of the marriage.
 Alimony may be set for a term of years, until remarriage of the receiving spouse, or until the death of either spouse.
 Alimony, if originally awarded, may be increased or decreased either by agreement of the parties or by court order.
 Alimony cannot be awarded later if it is not awarded in the divorce.

 Division of Property and Debts: Where a divorce is granted the court has full power to divide the property belonging to the parties located within this state, regardless of whose possession it is in.
+How property is held or whose name is on the title of property is not the final decision on which party will get a piece of property.
+If property or debt was acquired during the marriage it will be subject to equitable distribution.
+Different methods are used to evaluate property or debts that were brought into the marriage or acquired before the marriage.
+Potential categories of marital assets to be equitably divided may include inheritance, retirement accounts, personal property, real property, financial accounts, life insurance, and investment accounts.
 The parties may agree to a division of the property and debts in their stipulation.
 If there is disagreement, the judge will make the decision.
 Generally the court will divide the property and debts equitably between the parties.
 Equitably does not necessarily mean equally.
 The fault of the parties as to the breakdown of the marriage is not a factor when the court divides the property.
 It is important to keep in mind that the final decree is final as to the property division and cannot be modified by the court in the future.
+Determining whether an asset or debt can be equitably divided in a divorce and is a complicated process.
+You should consult with an attorney to best understand your rights in a divorce.

 You should be aware that if your spouse is ordered to pay a certain bill, the creditor can still bring action against you for the amount of any bill originally in your name.
 You can bring a court action against your former spouse who can be held in contempt of court for failure to obey the court's order and be required to pay you.